kdormer/personal-website/src/posts/2022/navidrome-setup-guide.md

 - is [free and open-source](https://github.com/navidrome/navidrome/)
 - is Lightweight enough to run on a Raspberry Pi
-- is Writen in Go
+- is written in Go
 - is compatible with any Subsonic client
 - can transcode music on the fly
 - has a built-in web interface